 A whole home surge protector is like a power strip (with the surge protection function) for every outlet in your home.
 Instead of needing to install the power strip on every single outlet for every single device in your house, the whole home surge protector routes any voltage or electrical surge through the device, instead of through your expensive television or refrigerator.
 Watch this short video to learn more about how a whole home surge protector can protect your electronic appliances and devices.

 Still unsure if a whole home surge protector is right for your home?
 Our team at Paschal Air, Plumbing, & Electric can guide you through the options of protecting your home & appliances.
-Give us a call at 479-259-1906 for service in Northwest Arkansas, Southwest Missouri, or the River Valley.
+Give us a call at 479-259-1906 for service in Northwest Arkansas, Missouri, or the River Valley.

 We love helping you with your HVAC, Plumbing & Electrical problems, big and small.
 For more tips and tricks for your home, follow us.